firefly-iii/docs/new-docs/installation/k8n.md

 _Take care!_

 It's only Firefly III version 4.8.2 *and up*, that will work with the instructions below.
-If you're running an earlier version of Firefly III you may run into database access issues.
+If you're running an earlier version of Firefly III you may run into database permission issues.

 {% endhint %}